 For specific, recent information on the statewide impact of Kentucky Homeplace, view the latest Quarterly Reports.

 Kentucky Homeplace has received numerous awards and recognition over the years, including the National Rural Health Association’s 2008 Outstanding Rural Health Program Award.
 See a list of more awards.

-Kentucky Homeplace was a collaborating partner in C-Change, an organization that assembles key cancer leaders from the three sectors — private, public, and not-for-profit —and from across the cancer continuum —prevention, early detection, treatment and quality of life.
-More information about Cancer Patient Navigation: Care for Your Community.
+Kentucky Homeplace was a collaborating partner in C-Change, an organization that assembles key cancer leaders from the three sectors — private, public, and not-for-profit — and from across the cancer continuum — prevention, early detection, treatment and quality of life.
+Learn more at Cancer Patient Navigation: Care for Your Community.

 In 2014, Congressman Hal Rogers presented a Health Impact Award to Kentucky Homeplace for its Improving Diabetes Outcomes (I DO) Campaign.
-Funded by a grant from the Anthem Foundation, I DO is a nurse-led outreach initiative coordinated by community health workers to educate diabetics about their disease.
+Funded by a grant from the Anthem Foundation, I DO is a nurse-led outreach initiative coordinated by CHWs to educate patients about their diabetes.
 This is important because 31 of the 38 Kentucky Homeplace counties that participated in I DO are located in the “National Diabetes Belt.”
 In that region, 11% or more of adults had been told by a healthcare professional they have diabetes, yet the belt has the lowest number of certified diabetic educators to help individuals live healthy lives.

-Kentucky Homeplace has been recognized by the U.S. Department of Health and Human Services’ Healthy People 2020 initiative for their work to improve colorectal cancer screening rates.
+Kentucky Homeplace has been recognized by the U.S. Department of Health and Human Services’ Healthy People 2020 initiative for its work to improve colorectal cancer screening rates.

 For more detailed program results: